Principle of indifference

 The principle of indifference (also called principle of insufficient reason) is a rule for assigning epistemic probabilities.
-The principle of indifference states that in the absence of any relevant evidence, agents should distribute their credence (or 'degrees of belief') equally among all the possible outcomes under consideration.
+The principle of indifference states that in the absence of any relevant evidence, agents should distribute their credence (or "degrees of belief") equally among all the possible outcomes under consideration.
+It can be viewed as an application of the principle of parsimony and as a special case of the principle of maximum entropy.

 In Bayesian probability, this is the simplest non-informative prior.
-The principle of indifference is meaningless under the frequency interpretation of probability, in which probabilities are relative frequencies rather than degrees of belief in uncertain propositions, conditional upon state information.

 Examples

 The textbook examples for the application of the principle of indifference are coins, dice, and cards.